 Many men are troubled by sexual performance anxiety.
-The good news is that there are solutions that can help you get your sex life back on track
+Learn about its’ true causes, symptoms and what can you do to get your sex life back on track!

 What causes sexual performance anxiety?

 Well, negative sex-related thoughts are the common cause of sexual performance anxiety.

 There are many factors that can trigger these kind of thoughts.
 As a man, you are flooded with cultural and social pressures.
 You are told that you should perform a certain way during sex.
 It is these pressures that can lead to negative self-talk, fears, concerns, and unhealthy thought processes.

 Have you ever had the following thoughts?

 - What if I can’t get or maintain an erection?

 - What if I can’t make her orgasm?

 - What if I ejaculate too early?